marcin-chwedczuk/_blog/_posts/2020-10-01-ssh-like-a-pro.md

 WARNING: You should only use forwarding when logging into servers that you fully trust (see `man ssh` for details).

+TIP: With the power of `ssh-add` there is no reason to have a key without password protection.
+Remember to password protect all your keys.
+Always!

 ### Using ~/.ssh/config

 Sometimes your user name is too long or hard to remember or maybe the server name is